Need to Rehome Your

 FOR TAKING PHOTOS ...
 FOLLOW THESE DIRECTIONS CAREFULLY!

-possible.
-We need a face shot and SIDE shot STANDING [to see the conformation of dog from
+We need a STANDING side shot. [we need to see the FULL conformation of dog from

 consistent manner before putting your pet up for adoption.
-There is so much competition for good homes.
-Thank
+There is so much competition for good homes and it

 you receive $15 off the purchase price